theD1360/BTC-php-tradebot/README.md

 * PEAR Package System_Daemon
 * PHP5 CLI
 * MtGox Account

+*As of version 2.0 the bot no longer pays attention to BTC balances you will need to have a USD balance when starting the bot*

 To get started simply get your API access key and secret from the mtgox website and enter them in the `config.json` file where it says key and secret under the mtgox object.